Changes to your personal situation

-When you turn 18 you'll be eligible to start receiving the member tax credit each year.
-From the date of your birthday until the following 30 June, you'll receive a member tax credit for the portion of the year that you're 18.
+When you turn 18 you'll be eligible to start receiving the Government contribution each year.
+From the date of your birthday until the following 30 June, you'll receive a government contribution for the portion of the year that you're 18.

 If you're working, your employer will also start making compulsory employer contributions into your KiwiSaver account.